Jersey School Board Cancels Holiday Names, Seriously

 Due to the pain and anguish so many have felt from nasty words like Christmas, Thanksgiving and God-forbid, Memorial, school academic calendars in Randolph Township are making a drastic change.
 Your child’s school will no longer recognize their day off as “Thanksgiving Day”, “Yom Kippur”, “Martin Luther King Day”, etc. According to the school board those names are too “hurtful”.
 Instead, the township’s schools will not identify holidays, they’ll just note these dates as: “day off”.

-Dorene Roche, a school board member told Fox 5 the following: “If we don’t have anything on the calendar, we don’t have to have anyone [with] hurt feelings or anything like that.”
+Dorene Roche, a school board member told Fox 5 the following: "If we don’t have anything on the calendar, we don’t have to have anyone hurt feelings or anything like that."

 Located in Morris County, NJ, the school board unanimously approved this change.